RileyGabrielson/rileygabrielson.github.io/_posts/2025-04-24-getting-better-should-be-fun.markdown

 > You will be better at your craft if you enjoy it

 Let's clarify a couple things about that statement.
 I'm not saying that hard work doesn't have it's place.
-All you "rise and grinders" can put your pitchforks and dumbells away.
+All you "rise and grinders" can put your pitchforks and dumbbells away.
 Learning new skills can be uncomfortable, stretching, and frustrating.

 However, if programming is **only** uncomfortable and frustrating, then you are not going to improve for long, and you will be miserable.
 That’s like plowing a field with a lawn chair — you can technically do it, but your harvest will probably suck.